commonhaus/foundation/GOVERNANCE.md

 ### Composition and Membership

-The Council comprises 11 elected individuals.
+The Council is comprised of 10 elected members and 1 elected Council Chairperson

 **Eligibility:** Active contributors to the foundation's projects are eligible.
 Their active participation helps ensure the council understands challenges member projects are facing.